 We found 4 family medicine practitioners who accept Humana Open Access near Cumberland, WI.

-Dr. Thomas Lingen's area of specialization is family medicine.
+Dr. Thomas Lingen specializes in family medicine and practices in Cumberland, WI.
 Dr. Lingen is a graduate of the University of Wisconsin School of Medicine and Public Health.
-He honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments

 Medicare Patient Age

 Currently in medical care in the United States, there are four main primary care specialties: family medicine, internal medicine, pediatrics, and geriatrics.
 Internal medicine is primary care for adults, pediatrics is primary care for children and infants, and geriatrics is primary care for seniors.
 Family medicine, the broadest specialty, is primary care for all ages.

 A family medicine physician is a medical ‘home base’ for patients.
 They treat all ages, all sexes, all organs, and all diseases.
 They can see every member of the family, from birth through old age.
 This allows family medicine doctors to develop long-term relationships with their patients and to understand how their patients’ role in the family affects their health.
 They can provide check-ups, immunizations, screening services, gynecological exams and obstetric care, routine health care, and health counseling.
 When more specialized care is needed, a family medicine doctor can refer their patients to appropriate specialists.
 They can become educators and advocates for their patients in the sometimes overwhelming health care system.

 As health care changes in this country, family medicine is a growing specialty for families and individuals who are seeking more personalized health care and a more personal relationship with their physician.